Learning & Creative Growth

 A Guide to BurlyCon Classes: Standard, BurlyLabs, & METs

 Whether you’re attending your first BurlyCon or your fifteenth, make room for discovering new classes!
 You may feel excited.
 You may feel overwhelmed.
 Most likely, you’ll feel both.
 This year, BurlyCon offers three primary class formats: Standard Classes, BurlyLabs, and the new Master Ecdysiast Track (M.E.T.).
-Each format creates a different learning experience.
-When you

 A Guide to BurlyCon Classes: Standard, BurlyLabs, & METs Read More »